-Each month a senior male student and a senior female student are selected from each house (Emerson, Hawthorne & Whittier) to be recognized for their accomplishments during high school.
+Each month two senior students are selected from each house (Emerson, Hawthorne & Whittier) to be recognized for their accomplishments during high school.
 They are nominated primarily by faculty, but parents and fellow students sometimes make nominations.
 An attempt is made to choose students from all parts of the CHS community.
 Those selected are hosted at a Rotary Club meeting where they are presented a citation.
 Each year 60 seniors are honored through this program.